Tosin-webdev/eks-cluster-terraform/README.md

 ## Provision an EKS cluster using terraform

-In this porject we will create an vpc in eks cluster
+In this porject I created an eks cluster and also set up load balancer to evenly distribute incoming application traffic across the cluster's nodes

 Pre-requisites

-- AWS CLI configured
+- AWS CLI: Configured to interact with AWS services.
-- Ensure terraform is installed
+- Terraform: Installed to manage your infrastructure as code.
-- Create IAM role on AWS
+- IAM Role: Created on AWS to provide necessary permissions for managing the EKS cluster.
-- kubectl installed
+- kubectl: Installed to interact with Kubernetes clusters.
-- install aws-iam-authenticator (authenticate with EKS cluster)
+- aws-iam-authenticator: Installed to authenticate against the EKS cluster.

 ### Step 1 - Create a file `vpc.tf` and isnert the following code